What Are Human Services Workers?

-Human services is a broad field encompassing many occupations, including social workers, substance abuse counselors and case workers.
+Human services worker is a catch-all term for professions dealing with helping people.
+These workers are often referred to as social workers or caseworkers.
+You'll need great problem-solving skills as well as a high level of empathy in order to be successful in this position.
+Human services is a broad field encompassing many occupations, including social workers, substance abuse counselors, and caseworkers.
 The goal of a human services worker is to help people in need.
 In this career, problem-solving and a compassionate outlook go hand in hand.

 |Career Title||Social and Human Services Assistants||Social Workers||Substance Abuse and Behavioral Disorder Counselors|

-|Required Education||High school diploma||Bachelor of Social Work; Master of Social Work for clinical social workers;||Anywhere from a high school diploma to a graduate degree, depending on position; Those in private practices require a master's degree|
+|Required Education||High school diploma||Bachelor of Social Work; Master of Social Work for clinical social workers;||Anywhere from a high school diploma to a graduate degree, depending on position; those in private practices require a master's degree|

 |Other Requirements||Those with some college education are more likely to advance||Licensure and/or certification required||Those in private practices must be licensed|

-|Projected Job Growth (2018-2028)*||13%||11%||22%|
+|Projected Job Growth (2019-2029)*||17%||13%||25%|

-|Median Salary (2018)*||$33,750||$63,140||$44,630|
+|Median Salary (2019)*||$35,060||$61,230||$46,240|

 Source: *U.S. Bureau of Labor Statistics

 Although job duties vary from one human services occupation to the next, some level of individual or group counseling is usually present.
 Cases need to be documented carefully.
 Human services workers investigate what resources are available for their clients and help clients get into programs designed to assist them.
-Human services workers can find employment at mental health centers, family services agencies, substance abuse treatment centers or halfway houses, among other places.
+Human services workers can find employment at mental health centers, family services agencies, substance abuse treatment centers, or halfway houses, among other places.